MicrosoftLearning/mslearn-azure-ml/Instructions/02-Explore-developer-tools.md

 The commonly used developer tools for interacting with the Azure Machine Learning workspace are:
 - **Azure CLI** with the Azure Machine Learning extension: This command-line approach is ideal for the automation of infrastructure.
-- **Azure Machine Learning Studio**: Use the user-friendly UI to explore the workspace and all of its capabilities.
+- **Azure Machine Learning studio**: Use the user-friendly UI to explore the workspace and all of its capabilities.
 - **Python SDK** for Azure Machine Learning: Use to submit jobs and manage models from a Jupyter notebook, ideal for data scientists.

 You'll explore each of these tools for tasks that are commonly done with that tool.